-I’m not sure where Illinois fits in all this, but it seemed to me that all the little cafes would serve some sort of pork tenderloin sandwich.
+I’m not sure where Illinois fits in all this, but it seemed to me that all the little cafes would serve some kind of Breaded pork Tenderloin sandwich.

-These breaded pieces of pork were usually twice the size of the bun they were served with, so you had a breaded pork tenderloin appetizer to bite off before you got to the real deal.
+Usually, these Breaded pieces of pork were Giant sized and twice the size of the bun they were served with, so you had a Breaded Tenderloin appetizer to bite off before you got to the real deal.
+The Fried Pork hung off the sides of the Brioche Bun and was Huge in comparison.
+This makes a breaded tenderloin sandwich a fun and special treat.

-Here’s some history about the breaded tenderloin sandwich as told by two websites, one explaining Indiana pork tenderloin sandwich and the other Iowa breaded tenderloin sandwich.
+Here is some history about the breaded tenderloin sandwich as told by two websites, one explaining the Indiana pork tenderloin sandwich and the other Iowa breaded tenderloin sandwich.
+It is a Traditional Midwest menu item.

-All I know is my recollection of the taste from so many years ago.
+My recollection of the Taste was from so many years ago.
 It was a simple, no-frills pork tenderloin.
 Pounded flat with a meat mallet, floured, drenched in egg wash then generously coated with saltine cracker crumbs containing onion powder and garlic powder, and deep-fried until golden brown.

 There are different cuts of pork you can use for these sandwiches.

-First, there is loin which is like the boneless pork chops that you will find in grocery stores.
+First, there is loin which is like the boneless pork chops that you will find in your grocery store.

 The other is the actual tenderloin or pork filet which is a long thin cut from the central spine area of the pig.
-These are normally packaged in plastic and will require you to give them a wipe with paper towels to dry them.
+These are typically packaged in plastic and will require you to give them a wipe with paper towels to dry them.
+There is also a fatty layer on the pork tenderloin that can be carefully cut off.

 How to Flatten the Pork Tenderloin